wqry085/PoC-Deployer-System/README_EN.md

 An Android Zygote injection tool based on CVE-2024-31317, featuring remote shell, file transfer, and policy management capabilities.

+[Binder-CLI](./binder.md) If you are tired of the command line with system permissions, you can try deploying it to use binders to access system services

 ## Project Statement

 ### Acknowledgements